renpy/renpy/sphinx/source/style.rst

     this usually involves synthetically increasing the font weight.
 It can also cause the font to be remapped, using :var:`config.font_replacement_map`.

+.. style-property:: caret displayable or None

+    If not None, this should be a displayable.
+The input widget will use this as the caret at the end of the text.
+If None, a 1 pixel wide line is used as the caret.

 .. style-property:: color color